 This cane is the food plant for the southern pearly eye butterfly and is an important habitat and nesting site for several species of warbler.

 This plant can grow up to 3 feet tall.
-While they technically have “flowers” sedge flowers are nondescript and don’t rely on pollinators to reproduce.
-Even though they are often considered weeds, they play an important tole in pollinator gardens in less obvious ways than other plants.
-They provide food, shelter, and support for pollinators and the birds and mammals that keep insect populations in balance.
+While they do technically have “flowers”, sedge flowers are nondescript and don’t rely on pollinators to reproduce.
+Even though they are often considered weeds, sedges play an important role in pollinator gardens in less obvious ways than other plants.
+They provide food, shelter, and support for the birds and mammals that regulate the insect populations.